Cacti/documentation/Plugin-Guidelines.md

 ## Plugin Deletion

-Remove everything in the page except for %% DELETEME %% ( DELETEME ) and the admins will purge it.
+Remove everything in the page except for `DELETEME` and the admins will purge it.

-If there is a file attached to the page, leave the link to the file and place
+If there is a file attached to the page, leave the link to the file and place `DELETEME` beside it.
-%% DELETEME %% beside it.

-In 'Edit Summary' ensure you enter %% DELETEME %% as it will make it easier to find under Recent Changes.
+In 'Edit Summary' ensure you enter `DELETEME` as it will make it easier to find under Recent Changes.